hackerb9/Tandy-Terminfo/README.md

 ## Suggestions

-While setting the `TERM` environment variable will get you most of the way to a usable interface, there are some other commands which I recommend running when using a Tandy portable as a terminal.
+While setting the `TERM` environment variable will get you most of the way to a usable interface, there are some other commands which hackerb9 recommends running when using a Tandy portable as a terminal.
 You can put these in your `.bash_profile` so they'll be sourced when you login or you can put them in a file and use `source filename` to read the commands into your current shell.